creek-service/ks-aggregate-api-demo/docs/_demo/05-non-creek-aggregate-descriptor.md

 ensuring the work today _and_ tomorrow.
 {: .notice--info}

+**ProTip:** Only descriptors for non-Creek aggregate's need manually registering in this way.
+The registration of the repository's aggregate and service descriptors is handled by the [aggregate template repository][aggTemp] and its scripts.
+{: .notice--info}

 ### Descriptors on the module path

 If the descriptor resides in a module, the descriptor needs to be declared in the module as a provider of the